getyourguide/dbq/README.md

 Note: libsasl2 is required on your system.
 On Ubuntu, get it through `sudo apt-get install libsasl2-dev`.

-Configuration instructions are be displayed when you run `dbq`.
+Configuration instructions will be displayed when you run `dbq`.

 ## Usage